vfarcic/vfarcic.github.io/devops24/README.md

 ip-192-168-89-157.us-west-2.compute.internal Ready  <none> 1m  v1.10.3
 ```

 If you got a similar output, you are successful and you're ready for the workshop.

+Please use those commands to create a cluster shortly before the workshop starts.
+That'll save us 15-20 minutes thus allowing us to jump into continuous deployment straight away.

-In such a case, please execute the command that follows to delete the cluster (we'll create one during the workshop).
+Please execute the command that follows to delete the cluster (we'll create a new one shortly before the workshop).

 ```bash
 eksctl delete cluster -n devops24